surahman/FTeX/SQL/README.md

 possible.

 * Schema data alignment to reduce memory consumption on persistent and volatile memory.
-* The most taxing queries are likely to be _"retrieve all of my assets from the accounts table"_ and _"retrieve all of my transactions from the general ledger"_.
+* The most taxing queries are likely to be _"retrieve all of my assets from the accounts tables"_ and _"retrieve all of my transactions from the general ledgers"_.
-* Set clustering indices _(simple or compound)_ to allow related account and transaction data to be co-located on persistent storage.
-This will result in block reads of data that will retrieve all the required data on consecutive blocks.
+* Configure indices _(simple or compound)_ for clustering.
+This will allow related account and transaction data to be co-located on persistent storage. as a result, block reads of data that will retrieve all the related required data on consecutive blocks.
 This will also, in turn, potentially lead to fewer instances of volatile memory page thrashing.
+Postgres does not support clustering indices and requires periodic execution of the `CLUSTER` command.
 * Configure primary and secondary indices based on queries and table join keys.
 * A general ledger table should contain double entries for each transaction: **_source_** and **_destination_** accounts for audit and fault tolerance purposes.